Creatorise/Husami/user-stories.md

 <details>
     <summary>As an admin, I want to get list of users</summary>

--   User contains
+-   Each user entry contains
-    -   Name
+    -   Name (If set)
     -   Email address
-    -   Role
+    -   Role (admin/customer/worker)

 </details>